 Would you like to help?
 Could you and your friends, or organization, come and unload the truck and hand out the food?
 If you're interested, please check our schedule to see what dates are available, then call the OUMC office (714.526.8317) and leave your name and phone number!

 What's happening now?
 We hear from lots of people that they're out of work, or have lost their homes or jobs.
-In September 2008, the numbers of people coming for food increased dramatically.
+In 2008, in the wake of a stock market crash, the numbers of people coming for food increased dramatically.
 Since then, we've had several Saturdays when we've distributed food to more than 200 families.
+More recently, the numbers of families served has dropped back to about 100 for each distribution, perhaps because there are now several other nearby churches or other organizations which offer regular food distributions.
+For an example of such a distribution, please visit a page which describes a similar ministry of two United Methodist churches in Anaheim.

+Another food ministry!
 In 2012, we felt the need for an additional food ministry.
 Pastor Sergio and several of his parishioners started taking home-cooked breakfasts to homeless people under the freeway bridges and in the parks of our neighborhood every Sunday.
 When the numbers of people being served increased, we began serving breakfast in our church's Fellowship Hall.
 Some of the food we receive from Second Harvest on Saturday is served for breakfast the next day.
 This ministry is now known as Agape Café.
+Please read our May 2014 report on Agape Café which we sent to Second Harvest.
+And Sharyl Lewis' March 2015 report to our congregation.

 Please visit the food distribution photo page at our church's web site to see pictures we took on some typical Saturdays.